Luketedwards/harmonize/README.md

 ### Search Users by Parameter
 You are also able to filter users on the website by specific parameters should you want to find a person suitable for your needs. e.g. a classical violinist from London.

-Parameters can be entered into the form, and then all users who meet your critera will be diplayed with the relevant information highlighted in green.
+Parameters can be entered into the form, and then all users who meet your critera will be displayed with the relevant information highlighted in green.
 The city parameter is non-case sensitive and strips off white space like the user search feature.

 ![Search user form](/static/readme-files/features/search-users-min.png)